 The TCC will be directly responsible for ensuring that the Coordinator executes all duties as identified.

-- Bern Sweeney, Ph.D. (co-chair), president and distinguished research scientist, Stroud Water Research Center, Avondale, Pennsylvania.
+- Bernard Sweeney, Ph.D. (co-chair), president and distinguished research scientist, Stroud Water Research Center.

-- John Morse, Ph.D. (co-chair), professor emeritus of entomology, director emeritus of the Clemson University Arthropod Collection, Plant and Environmental Sciences Department, Clemson University, Clemson, South Carolina.
+- John Morse, Ph.D. (co-chair), professor emeritus of entomology, director emeritus of the Clemson University Arthropod Collection, Plant and Environmental Sciences Department, Clemson University.

 - Andrew Short, Ph.D., curator, Division of Entomology, University of Kansas Biodiversity Institute & Natural History Museum; associate professor, Department of Ecology & Evolutionary Biology, University of Kansas.

-- Mark Wetzel, aquatic oligochaetologist/macroinvertebrate zoologist, Illinois Natural History Survey, Prairie Research Institute at the University of Illinois at Urbana-Champaign, Champaign, Illinois.
+- Mark Wetzel, aquatic oligochaetologist/macroinvertebrate zoologist, Illinois Natural History Survey, Prairie Research Institute at the University of Illinois Urbana-Champaign.